alexlana/handsforbots/docs/development.md

    +- Output
 ```

-## Adapter types
+## Plugin types

-The framework have three adapter types:
+The library have three plugin types:
-- **Backend:** connect the framework to chatbots, assistants, online chat APIs etc
+- **Backend:** connect the library to chatbots, assistants, online chat APIs etc
 - **Input:** create ways to send data to the back end like text, voice and other
 - **Output:** create interfaces to show data from back end to the user like text, audio, images and other

 To do:
-- **GUI:** this adapters will load some visual framework like Botstrap, Material Design or other, and provide chatbot windows, mic button etc.
+- **GUI:** this plugins will load some visual framework like Botstrap, Material Design or other, and provide chatbot windows, mic button etc.

-## How to extend the framework
+## How to extend the library

-Create your plugin and place it in the `Plugins` folder under the folder of the appropriate adapter type (backend, input or output).
+Create your plugin and place it in the `Plugins` folder under the folder of the appropriate plugin type (backend, input or output).
 Remember, if you want simple functions call, you do not need to create a new plugin, do a simple call (view more in *Functions call* section).

 ## Custom plugin

 You do not need to create a plugin to actions like "open a popup".
 In this case you can simple call a function (view more in *Functions call* section).

 **When it is better to create a plugin**: if you want to interact with the conversation, access messages, use history... a plugin will be usefull.
-Explore the **GUIDed** plugin (`/Plugins/Output/GUIDed/`), this adapter can use the user messages to choose a tutorial and navigate through the tutorial.
+Explore the **GUIDed** plugin (`/Plugins/Output/GUIDed/`), this plugin can use the user messages to choose a tutorial and navigate through the tutorial.

-Your plugin need to be one of the three adapter types described on the beggining of this manual.
-If you want to create an experience involving user inputs **and** bot outputs you will need to create two plugins, one adapter for each end of interaction.
+Your plugin need to be one of the three plugin types described on the beggining of this manual.
+If you want to create an experience involving user inputs **and** bot outputs you will need to create two plugins, one plugin for each end of interaction.

 The plugin must have this minimum files/folder structure:
 ```